Identifying the White Spots That Appear on Fish (illustrated)

 My Conclusion

-Any unusual new spot on your fish, be it white or another color is worth investigating, and most of them can definitely be cured.
+Any unusual new spot on your fish, be it white or another color, is worth investigating, and most of them can be cured with immediate and early disease identification.

 Comment below if you need more answers, but make sure to describe the affected body area in detail and provide information on the water parameters and recent changes made to the aquarium.